Skip to main content

 API keys have specific permissions based on your account:

-• Create, read, update, and delete loops
+• Update and delete loops you created (creator only)

-• View loop statistics and analytics
+• View loop statistics and member lists

-• Create requests in loops you own
+• Create requests in loops you created

-• View and cancel your requests
+• Cancel your own requests

-• Add feedback to completed requests
+• Add feedback to completed requests you created

-• Access request history and analytics
+• Access request history and response data

 Security Best Practices